 The immediate aftermath included rendering the facility’s backup generators nonfunctional because of fire and water damage.
 However, communication services initially remained functional while the facility could run on battery power.

 However, outages with significant service disruptions were still reported hours after downtown Nashville TN, an explosion in the area around noon.
 Internet, wireless telephones, cellular, U-verse television service, and multiple local 911 and non-emergency phone networks in the region were affected.
 Even Nashville’s COVID-19 community hotline and a few hospital systems were affected during these outages.

 The Memphis Air Route Traffic Control Center and T-Mobile also reported interruptions to their services.
 The Memphis control center has communication problems leading the Federal Aviation Administration (FAA) to ground flights from Nashville International Airport for about an hour.

 Federal authorities with a bomb squad and police arrived at the site after the bombing to gather evidence and determine the specifics of the explosive device used in the blast.
 Additionally, federal authorities swept the area and did not find more explosives.
 Later, investigators found shell casings from the gun in the area.
-But, it was believed that they were remains of unfired ammunition destroyed in the Nashville TN explosion.
+However, it was believed that there were remains of unfired ammunition destroyed in the explosion.

 No evidence was found confirming shots fired in the area despite the initial 911 calls.
-But, the human remains found on site matched the DNA found on items in a car owned by Anthony Quinn Warner.
-Another evidence linking to Warner was a 17-digit VIN reconstructed from the remains of the RV.
+However, the human remains found on the site matched the DNA found on items in a car owned by Anthony Quinn Warner.
+Another piece of evidence linking to Warner was a 17-digit VIN reconstructed from the remains of the RV.